Chapter 34:

 ‘Deal.’

 His clothes burst into reconfiguration, fabric darkened and restructured into a deep indigo kimono with subtle wave patterns.
-The sash tightened around a much flatter waist.
+The sash tightened around a flat waist.
 His face sharpened.
 Jawline more defined, chin stronger, cheeks losing their softness.
-Lashes still absurdly long, but now framing eyes that opened slowly to reveal gold.
+Lashes still absurdly long, but now framing eyes that opened slowly to reveal green.

-The collar of his kimono had the audacity to gape slightly, showing the slope of his neck, the dip at his collarbone, the hint of lean muscle.
-Not bulky, but honed.
-A dancer’s build with a swordsman’s posture.
+The collar of his kimono gaped slightly, showing the slope of his neck, the dip at his collarbone, the hint of lean muscle.
+He wasn’t buff but he was decently honed.
+A dancer’s build with a swordsman’s posture per se.

 In this shape, all the contradictions of him sharpened.
 He was too beautiful to be a normal human.
 Too gentle looking to be a threat.
 But also, too much dangerous aura to be harmless.
 He looked like he should live in a painting and judge sinners, not teach eight disaster children how to bow properly.